 - You are a young guitarist just getting started in a band or as a serious musician.

-- You love Les Pauls but think its silly to spend two grand on a guitar.
+- You love Les Pauls but think it's silly to spend three grand on a guitar.

 - You’ve played an Epiphone for a while and it’s time to move up.